moccalotto/kaos/_rulebook/main.md

 strain damage.

 #### Healing
-You cannot be healed or regenerate for an hour after using a power.
+You do not regenerate and cannot be healed in any way for an hour after using a power.

 #### Tiers
 Powers are divided into tiers from 1 to 6.
 Tier one powers are the easiest to use and they drain only a 2 HPs per use.
-Tier 6 powers are very difficult to use and drain 12 HPs per use.
+Tier six powers are very difficult to use and drain 12 HPs per use.
 Powers have a Skill Score requirements that must be met in order for the character to be able to use them.